Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Introduction

-We illustrate the importance of a interpretable and semantic memory in partially observable RL problems.
-First, we conduct a qualitative analysis on whether a CLIP vision encoder is capable of extracting semantics of synthetic environments.
-Then, we test SHELM on a set of 2D MiniGrid \citep{chevalier-boisvert_minimalistic_2018}, and 3D MiniWorld \citep{chevalier-boisvert_miniworld_2018} environments.
-We compare SHELM with strong memory-based baselines and find that these are often susceptible to random effects in the environment.
-Contrary, SHELM is much more robust and in turn reaches state-of-the-art performance on tasks that are unsolvable without a memory component.
-On more realistic 3D environments such as Avalon \citep{albrecht_avalon_2022} and Psychlab \citep{leibo_psychlab_2018}, SHELM successfully extracts semantics of visual observations.
-In turn, SHELM attains state-of-the-art performance in a challenging Psychlab task requiring two orders of magnitude less interaction steps than prior methods.
-On Avalon we find that a semantic memory does not yield any benefits.
-In fact, we observe that agents with memory tend to learn faster, but match the final performance of a Markovian baseline.
+We illustrate the benefits of a human-readable and semantic memory in partially observable RL problems.
+First, we conduct a qualitative analysis on whether a CLIP vision encoder is capable of extracting semantics out of synthetic environments.
+Then, we test SHELM on a set of partially observable 2D MiniGrid \citep{chevalier-boisvert_minimalistic_2018}, and 3D MiniWorld \citep{chevalier-boisvert_miniworld_2018} environments.
+We find that even though these environments are only partially observable, they often do not necessitate a memory mechanism as they are solvable by a memory-less policy.
+The MiniGrid-Memory task, however, clearly requires memory and SHELM reaches state-of-the-art performance.
+On more realistic 3D environments such as Avalon \citep{albrecht_avalon_2022} and Psychlab \citep{leibo_psychlab_2018}, SHELM successfully assesses the semantics of visual observations.
+In turn, it requires approximately 100 times fewer interaction steps than prior methods on Psychlab's continuous recognition task that explicitly evaluates for memory capacity.
+On Avalon, we find that the addition of our semantic memory performs on-par with the current state-of-the-art for a limited interaction budget, while adding interpretability to the memory.